SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 1. The select clause
 2. The the Java class entity we want to work with
-3. The alias or how the table should be referred to as
+3. The alias - how we refer to the table
 4. The filtration clause, where we use the entity's properties

 [/slide]